versatilecms/core/README.md

 ### 1. Require the Package

-After creating your new Laravel application you can include the Voyager package with the following command:
+After creating your new Laravel application you can include the Versatile package with the following command:

 ```bash
 composer require versatilecms/core